Estimate Time6 min

 Whether the distributions reported on Form 1099-R are taxable depends on the type of account they came from and the nature of the distribution (for example, whether it was a standard or early distribution).
 Here's how the tax rules break down for distributions taken from retirement accounts.

-• Roth IRAs: You can withdraw contributions at any time, tax- and penalty-free.
-You may be taxed or penalized for tapping investment earnings if you're younger than 59½ and/or have had the account for less than 5 years.
+• Roth IRAs: You can withdraw contributions at any time, without tax or penalty.
+You may be taxed or penalized for tapping investment earnings if you're younger than 59½ and/or withdrew earnings less than 5 years from the beginning of the tax year of your first contribution to the account.1

-• Traditional 401(k) or traditional IRA: Distributions are generally treated as taxable income.
-You could also face a 10% additional tax for early distributions if you're younger than 59½ and don't meet one of the IRS exceptions, such as a qualified birth or adoption or a total and permanent disability.
+• Traditional IRA or traditional 401(k): Distributions are generally treated as taxable income.
+You could also face a 10% early-withdrawal penalty if you're younger than 59½ and don't meet one of the IRS exceptions, relating to birth or adoption, death or disability, or qualified education expenses, among others.2,3

 If you aren't sure of your tax liability, make sure to consult a tax professional.